rbuurma/rise-2015/Rise_assignment_1.md

 In another sense, we could say that though we have removed the literal duplicates, in another sense "duplicates" remain in the form of multiple different words or phrases referring to the same character or place, for example.
 What can you learn about the language and logic of *Robinson Crusoe* from these?

 Extra: Depending on what else you might want to do with your data in the future, you may want to clean or manipulate it in other ways.
-For more sophisticated comparison between , save one or more of your lists with a .csv instead of a .txt ending, download [OpenRefine](http://openrefine.org/) and watch the short introductory videos to learn how you can quickly count occurrences, identify and condense similar names, etc.
+For more sophisticated comparison between lists, save one or more of your lists with a .csv instead of a .txt ending, download [OpenRefine](http://openrefine.org/) and watch the short introductory videos to learn how you can quickly count occurrences, identify and condense similar names, etc.

 As always, remember to create a new, clearly and regularly-labeled copy of your data every time you work with it in a new way.